mari-code-l/MS1-project/readme.md

 it has a long content, I made its own element and added the same design which it worked.
 * Media queries was hard for me to understand even if I watch tutorials.
 At the end I tried fixing it myself by trial and error which it made me more understand.
 * Wrong divs which disaligned my content.
 I fixed it by using CSS and HTML validator.
-* Im not so familiar on Dev tools yet but stii learning on the process.
+* Im not so familiar on Dev tools yet but still learning on the process.
+* Bugs in opening links in other tab.
+I fixed it by putting "target="_blank"" on every links.
+* Images stretched and pixelated in "About me" page.
+I fixed it by putting the images inside "div" then applied proper size, height, width, styles etc. in CSS.
+* Instead of Wireframe url in my read.me file, I did screenshots of wireframes, put them in Gitpod images folder to be clearly seen.
+* Mistakes on media queries has been corrected by adjusting the sizes.
+* Instead of putting the url images, I have wrote down the name of every images producers then put the code snippet beside to be clear.
+* Doubled "<head></head> in about me file.
+I have deleted the doubled one.

 ## WORKSPACE & REPOSITORIES STORAGE
 * https://github.com/